fac-15/whotube/README.md

 ![](https://i.imgur.com/ryta2Ep.png)
 # WhoTube?

-A web app for those who want to keep their favourite youtubers latest videos and tweets in one page, always under control!
+A web app for those who want to keep their favourite youtubers' latest videos and tweets in one page, always under control!

 ## User instructions :books: